Convergence of energy-based learning in linear resistive networks: Abstract

 \section{Abstract}

 Energy-based learning algorithms are alternatives to backpropagation and are well-suited to distributed implementations in analog electronic devices.
 However, a rigorous theory of convergence is lacking.
 We make a first step in this direction by analysing a particular energy-based learning algorithm, Contrastive Learning, applied to a network of linear adjustable resistors.
-It is shown that, in this setup, Contrastive Learning is equivalent to projected gradient descent on a convex function, for any step size, giving a guarantee of convergence for the algorithm.
+It is shown that, in this setup, Contrastive Learning is equivalent to projected gradient descent on a convex function with Lipschitz continuous gradient, giving a guarantee of convergence of the algorithm for a range of stepsizes.
+This convergence result is then extended to a stochastic variant of Contrastive Learning.